Skip to content

 McEwen says that a portrait of an educator should answer the following: “What are the essential skills, attitudes, attributes, and dispositions necessary to create schools and classrooms of deep and joyful learning?”

-What it takes to make a classroom of deep and joyful learning will depend on the end goals outlined in the portrait of the student.
+The right person to create the ideal type of classroom will depend on the end goals outlined in the portrait of the student.
 “If we want to build risk takers in our students, how do we reward and elicit risk-taking in our teachers?”

 Educator and student profiles are not set in stone.
 McEwen advises setting up committees that regularly check on the efficacy of those profiles.
 “You want to say, ‘Are we developing what we said we were going to develop?
 If we’re not, is it because something else has emerged as a priority and something has not been as important?
 Is the language exclusionary to some people?’”
 Revisions can be made based on those answers, and profiles can be updated every three to five years.